pwikapanel/sync/Interface/app icon/README.md

 ### Svija Synch App Icon

-The app is designed in Illustrator in black and white, without the extra space outside the roundrect.
+The app is designed in Illustrator in **black and white**, without the transparent margin outside the roundrect.

-In Photoshop, the color, margin and drop shadow are added.
+In Photoshop the **color**, **margin** and **drop shadow** are added.

-This is because Photoshop permits batch saving PNG images with the Display P3 color profile attached, and Illustrator does not.
+This is because Photoshop permits batch saving PNG images with the **Display P3** color profile attached, and Illustrator does not.

-The app icon must be a transparent PNG image, given in the following sizes:
+The app icon is a transparent PNG image created at the following sizes:

 pixel size | margin | roundrect | Finder margin
 ----------:|-------:|----------:|-------------: